ream/deprecated/docs/README.md

 ### asyncData

-Sometimes you just want to fetch data and pre-render on the server-side without using a global state-mangement library like `vuex`, so `asyncData` is an option for you, it's similar to `getInitialProp` in Next.js but works in the Vue way, which means you can have such router-view component:
+Sometimes you just want to fetch data and pre-render on the server-side without using a global state-mangement library like `vuex`, so `asyncData` is an option for you, it's similar to `getInitialProps` in Next.js but works in the Vue way, which means you can have such router-view component:

 ```js
 import axios from 'axios'